 Each block is found at a different rate depending on the blockchain.

-For example, on the Bitcoin blockchain, a block is mined on average every 10 minutes, and Nexo only credits Bitcoin deposits to a client’s account after 6 confirmations, which takes approximately 60 minutes.
+For example, on the Bitcoin blockchain, a block is mined on average every 10 minutes, and Nexo only credits Bitcoin deposits to a client’s account after a minimum of 6 confirmations, which takes approximately 60 minutes.

 However, sometimes when the network is heavily used, it can take Bitcoin miners 30 or even 60 minutes to mine a single block (1 confirmation).